Smiley Smile: Modular approach and recording atmosphere

 It was the first album for which production was credited to the entire group, instead of Brian alone.
 Dennis Wilson explained: "He wanted it that way.
 He said 'It's produced by the Beach Boys.
 (Note: In 1976, Brian denied that it was a conscious decision for the group to become more democratic.)
 When asked if Brian was "still the producer of Smiley Smile", Carl answered, "Most definitely."
 He described Smiley Smile as an improvised, low-effort affair that was "more like a 'jam' album."
 Brian acknowledged: "We had done about six months work on another thing, but we jumped and ended up doing the entire thing here at the house with an entirely different mood and approach than what we originally started out with."
 When questioned on why the band took the approach they did, he stated, "We just had a particular atmosphere that we were working in that inspired the particular kind of things that were on the album."
 He said that he did not "have any paranoia feelings" recording the album: "[W]e had so much fun.
 The Smiley Smile era was so great, it was unbelievable.
 Personally, spiritually, everything, it was great."

 According to music theorist Daniel Harrison, Smiley Smile is not a work of rock music as the term was understood in 1967, and that portions of the album "can be thought of as a kind of protominimal rock music".
 In his book about psychedelic music, author Jim DeRogatis referred to Smiley Smile as a work of the "ultimate psychedelic rock library".
 Conversely, Stylus Magazines Edwin Faust wrote in 2003 that the album "embraces the listener with a drugged out sincerity; a feat never accomplished by the more pretentious and heavy-handed psychedelia of that era.
 It is for this reason Smiley Smile flows so well with the more experimental pop of today".

-Music journalist Domenic Priore notes that when the Beach Boys were taken out of professional studios, "the discipline of the clock, rates and overtime disappeared".
 Mike Love, recalling how "She's Goin' Bald" had been written about fellatio, commented: "We were stoned out of our heads.
 We were laughing our asses off when we recorded that stuff."
-(Note: Later, as he remembered the album's recording for his 2016 memoir, he wrote that "these were not pleasant memories for any of us.")
+(Note: In his 2016 memoir, he said of such recording sessions, "these were not pleasant memories for any of us."
+Music journalist Domenic Priore writes that when the Beach Boys were taken out of professional studios, "the discipline of the clock, rates and overtime disappeared".)
 Dennis remembered the album as "the most fun thing we ever did."
-Bruce Johnston did not participate in most of these sessions.
-He later called the work "very spacy" and "weird", but "so subtle and so damn innovative."
+Bruce Johnston did not participate in most of these sessions and later called the work "very spacy" and "weird", but "so subtle and so damn innovative."